nitishWebsiting/amjd/wp-content/plugins/wp-mail-bank/readme.txt

 Tested up to: 4.8.1
 Stable tag: trunk

-WP Mail SMTP Plugin lets you choose between smtp settings or phpmailer for sending emails from your website/blog.
+WP Mail SMTP Plugin uses smtp settings or phpmailer for sending emails from your website/blog.

 == Description ==